fadams/firecracker-in-docker/README.md

 [Host filesystem sharing](https://github.com/firecracker-microvm/firecracker/issues/1180) is not currently supported by Firecracker (and might never be) as the [attack surface implications are large](https://github.com/firecracker-microvm/firecracker/pull/1351#issuecomment-667085798).

 - TODO - It is possible to provide *limited* support in the form of passing read-only "snapshots" of mounted volumes to the guest filesystem at startup.
 This should be relatively simple to implement using the same approach currently used to pass run-time environment variables and is likely a good approach for things like secrets and configuration.
-- TODO -Using something like [NFS](https://en.wikipedia.org/wiki/Network_File_System) should be possible as a work-around.
-This is basically what AWS does with [Fargate](https://aws.amazon.com/fargate/) where Fargate [added support for EFS](https://aws.amazon.com/blogs/aws/new-aws-fargate-for-amazon-eks-now-supports-amazon-efs/), which is basically a managed NFS service.
+- TODO - Using something like [NFS](https://en.wikipedia.org/wiki/Network_File_System) should be possible as a work-around.
+This is what AWS does with [Fargate](https://aws.amazon.com/fargate/), where it [added support for EFS](https://aws.amazon.com/blogs/aws/new-aws-fargate-for-amazon-eks-now-supports-amazon-efs/), which is basically a managed NFS service.

 ### Ephemeral storage may require configuration
-With regular Docker containers the container's writable layer will simply grow until the underlying filesystem limits are reached, but a MicroVM requires its own filesystem which needs to be set to a specific size.
+With regular Docker containers the container's writable layer will simply grow until the underlying host filesystem limits are reached, but a MicroVM requires its own filesystem which needs to be set to a specific size.

 At build time the [image-builder](image-builder), by default, deliberately shrinks the MicroVM root filesystem to contain only those blocks that are actually used in order to minimise image size.
-At run-time we therefore resize the root filesystem to a more useful size based on the FC_EPHEMERAL_STORAGE environment variable setting.
+At run-time, we therefore resize the root filesystem to a more useful size based on the FC_EPHEMERAL_STORAGE environment variable setting.

-If FC_EPHEMERAL_STORAGE is unset, the default is to resize the root filesystem to double its minimised size.
+If FC_EPHEMERAL_STORAGE is unset, the default strategy is to resize the root filesystem to double its minimised size.
 If it is set to a value greater than zero then the root filesystem will be resized to the specified size, as interpreted by [resize2fs](https://man7.org/linux/man-pages/man8/resize2fs.8.html).
 If no units are specified, the units of the size parameter shall be the file system blocksize of the file system.
 Optionally, the size parameter may be suffixed by one of the following units designators: 'K', 'M', 'G', 'T' (either upper-case or lower-case) or 's' for power-of-two kilobytes, megabytes, gigabytes, terabytes or 512 byte sectors respectively.
 If set to zero  then the root filesystem will not be resized.

 ### Limited device support
 Firecracker, by design, supports only a limited set of devices.